allytrope/ped/README.md

 `ped` is a command line tool for filtering pedigree files and converting between pedigree file types.

-`ped` takes a pedigree file as a TSV with columns in the order of child, sire, and dam.
-This can be passed as the first positional argument or through stdin. `ped` then can use a combination of proband(s) and filtering options centered around those proband(s) to pull out a subset of individuals.
+`ped` takes a pedigree file as the first positional argument or through `stdin`. `ped` then can use a combination of proband(s) and filtering options centered around those proband(s) to pull out a subset of individuals.
 Lastly, `ped` outputs to a variety of formats.

 ## Overview of Options